Sparse PCA With Multiple Components: Numerical Results

-For Algorithm \ref{alg:alternatingmin}, the variable fixing heuristic reduces computational time by nearly $10\%$ and surprisingly improves the average objective from 0.391 to 0.410, thus halving the average relative optimality gap.
-By inspecting the instance-wise results in Table \ref{tab:comparison_feasiblemethods_append}-\ref{tab:comparison_feasiblemethods_uci}, we observe that this gain happens mostly for the \verb|Geography| dataset with $p=68$ features.
-Recalling that we use a PSD relaxation for $p \leq 50$ and a SOC relaxation otherwise, it is clear that the variable fixing heuristic allows the effective dimension of the \verb|Geography| dataset to fall below $50$, enabling ``Algorithm \ref{alg:alternatingmin} (fixed)'' to use PSD relaxations, which are tighter than the SOC relaxation used by ``Algorithm \ref{alg:alternatingmin}'' for the same data.
-For the branch-and-bound approach, the scalability gains translate into a higher number of nodes explored ($+25\%$) within the same time limit, although most instances are still not solved to optimality.

-Comparing against the semidefinite bounds computed in the previous section, we observe that all methods return solutions which are at most $15\%$ suboptimal on average and that Algorithm \ref{alg:alternatingmin} (fixed) provides the best average performance ($ \leq 5\%$ optimality gap on average).

-\paragraph{Benchmarking on Pitprops Data:} \citet{lu2012augmented} extensively compared the performance of existing sparse PCA methods on the \verb|pitprops| dataset with $r=6$ PCs.
-All six methods they benchmarked required an overall sparsity of around $45$--$60$ to explain less than $70\%$ of the variance.
-The best performing method could explain 69.55\% of the variance with an overall sparsity of 46 \citep[Table 11]{lu2012augmented}.
-They concluded that ``there do not exist six highly sparse, nearly orthogonal and uncorrelated PCs while explaining most of variance''.
-The three methods we developed in Section \ref{sec:algstrat} strongly challenge their conclusions.
-As reported in Table \ref{tab:comparison_feasiblemethods}, with $r=6$ PCs and $k_t = 2$, hence an overall sparsity of $12$, solutions returned by \textit{any} of our methods explain $73\%$--$75\%$ of the variance.
-Algorithm \ref{alg:alternatingmin} even provides a solution that explains $81\%$ of the variance with an overall sparsity of $6 \times 4=24$.
-That is to say, what was previously considered by the community to be impossible can be done with the techniques in this paper, in seconds.
+\paragraph{Benchmarking on Pitprops Data:} We first investigate the performance of Algorithms \ref{alg:greedymethod2}--\ref{alg:disjoint.linalg} on the \verb|pitprops| dataset because \cite{lu2012augmented} used this dataset to extensively benchmark several algorithms for sparse PCA with $r=6$ PCs.
+All six methods they benchmarked required an overall sparsity of around $45$--$60$ to explain less than $70\%$ of the {correlation}.
+The best performing method could explain 69.55\% of the {correlation} with an overall sparsity of 46 \citep[Table 11]{lu2012augmented}.
+They concluded that ``there do not exist six highly sparse, nearly orthogonal and uncorrelated PCs while explaining most of variance'' {(note that the pitprops dataset is normalized, and hence variance should be read as correlation here)}.

+As reported in Table \ref{tab:comparison_feasible_pitprops}, with $r=6$ PCs and $k_t = 2$, hence an overall sparsity of $12$, solutions returned by Algorithms \ref{alg:alternatingmin}--\ref{alg:disjoint.linalg} explain $74\%$--$75\%$ of the {correlation}, and our SDP upper bound from Algorithm \ref{alg:greedymethod2} proves that it is not possible to explain more than $75\%$ of the {correlation} in this case.
+Moreover, Algorithm \ref{alg:alternatingmin} even provides a solution that explains $81\%$ of the {correlation} with an overall sparsity of $6 \times 4=24$. {In other words, the solutions that were previously believed to be unattainable at this sparsity level are achievable with our methods, and can be computed within seconds on this instance.}